© 2002-2013 Jerry Emanuelson

 In a free market, MK-0677 (ibutamoren mesylate) would likely have had a revolutionary impact on the health of most people over 40.
 In fact, it is possible that MK-0677 could have revolutionized health care, prevented great human suffering, and literally saved trillions of dollars in health care.
 Since a free market in pharmaceuticals does not exist, MK-0677 will probably remain a laboratory curiosity for many years.

 The one way to enhance your HGH levels regardless of age, or other factors, is to use injectable HGH.
 For most people past the age of 40 years or so, (until Tesamorelin becomes more widely available) this is the only HGH option that will really work well.
 The use of injectable HGH has been a subject shrouded in mystery for most people.
 The rest of this chapter will describe some of the details about what using injectable HGH is really like.
-The cost had come down to around $250 a month in the 2000-2003 time period for most adult hormone replacement doses, but the price has been increasing each year during the past few years.
+The cost had come down to around $250 a month in the 2000-2003 time period for most adult hormone replacement doses, but the price has been increasing each year during the past several years, making the current price nearly 3 times as much as the 2000-2003 price.
 The process is as simple (and as complicated) as getting a prescription from your doctor and getting the prescription filled at a drugstore.
 Human growth hormone is a prescription medicine in the United States and Canada, but does not require a prescription in all countries.
 (Getting a prescription has become the difficult part because of legal complications in many countries, but it can be well worth the time and effort.)

 What doctor should you go to, and what drugstore should you use?